 When it comes to fish, the low FODMAP diet is perfect for the grill or grill pan.
 Swordfish, tuna, salmon, barramundi, striped bass, mahi…all of them are great on the grill.
 Flaky fish, especially if using skinless fillets, can be grilled or baked in a foil pouch along with FODMAP friendly ingredients.

 If you omit the onion and garlic, and use lactose-free milk or cream, you can even make a chowder.
-Instead of using oyster crackers, get yourself a artisan loaf of sourdough bread (make sure it’s made with a sourdough starter, no yeast).
+Instead of using oyster crackers, get yourself an artisan loaf of sourdough bread (make sure it’s made with a sourdough starter, no yeast).

 Simple preparations of olive oil, lemon, salt and pepper are great on all kinds of fish.
 Nearly all herbs and spices are OK as well, just make sure you check the ingredients before using spice blends or rubs, they usually have garlic and onion powder in them.
 Sorry Old Bay fans, but there are all sorts of FODMAP friendly spice blends available, including low FODMAP seafood seasonings.

 I recently had a couple of seafood meals that contained potentially high FODMAP ingredients: Baked scallops and fried clams.
 The breadcrumbs and herbs on the scallops did give me a feeling of bloatedness shortly after eating, but no long term effects.
-The fried clams even less so, since the breading is lightly seasoned and had a high ratio of corn meal, which is low FODMAP.
-However it does not take long to get back to the new “normal” so you don’t have to beat yourself up if you’re finding yourself eating things with high FODMAP ingredients…just don’t make it a habit in the initial phase of the diet.
+The fried clams even less so, since the breading is lightly seasoned and has a high ratio of cornmeal, which is low FODMAP.
+However it does not take long to get back to the new ”normal” so you don’t have to beat yourself up if you’re finding yourself eating things with high FODMAP ingredients…just don’t make it a habit in the initial phase of the diet.

 If you are interested in getting started on the low FODMAP diet take a look at the Monash University FODMAP website.
 They also offer an app to help you sort out what you can eat during the phases of the diet.
 You should also notify your primary care physician, they may be able to offer insight into how to stay healthy: for some, this diet is not a major change, but for others it is significant.
 You have to find alternative sources for things like vitamins, calcium and especially dietary fiber.